IIIF/api/source/api/extension/navplace/index.md

 *   A Feature has a `type` property with the value "Feature".
 *   A Feature has a property with the name `geometry`.
 The value of the `geometry` property _SHALL_ be either a Geometry object as defined in the [Table of Geometric Shapes](#225-table-of-geometric-shapes) or, in the case that the Feature is unlocated, a JSON null value.
 *   A Feature has a property with the name `properties`.
 The value of the `properties` property is an object (any JSON object or a JSON null value).
 For information on using this property to provide information associated with the geographic coordinates, see [Section 3.2](#32-context-considerations-for-geojson-ld-properties).
-*   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature, and that property _MUST_ be named `id`.
-The value _MUST_ be a string, and the value _MUST_ be an HTTP(S) URI [as defined by the IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
+*   A Feature _MAY_ have an `id` property.
+The value of this property _MUST_ be a JSON string or number.
+If the Feature has a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations), it _SHOULD_ be provided as the value of the `id` property.
 The `id` _MAY_ be the URI of a Feature Collection that contains the Feature with a unique fragment on the end.
 The Feature _MAY_ be accessible by the URI.

 #### 2.2.3 Feature Collection